-zbrush hair sculpting tutorial with FiberMesh gives you the capacity to create fur, fibers, grass, weeds and hair faster than ever before.
+zbrush hair sculpting tutorial with FiberMesh gives you the capacity to create fur, fibers, grass, weeds, and hair faster than ever before.
 You’ll be amazed, by how easily you can produce complex hair systems.
 With the simple masking of certain regions of your model, you’ll be ready to edit a whole host of settings to achieve exactly the look you are hoping for.
 With a specific set of brushes already per-loaded inside ZBrush for use with fibers, there’s no telling what you can create.

 zbrush hair sculpting tutorial with Fibermesh

-hair sculpting tutorial using with Fibermesh is a feature that allows users to grow polygon fibers out of their models or to make various botanical items.
+hair sculpting tutorial using Fibermesh is a feature that allows users to grow polygon fibers out of their models or to make various botanical items.
 It is also a way to edit and manipulate large amounts of polygons at once with Groom brushes.

 Quick Tip Fibermesh to Maya Hair